-Visconte Simon Cocozza suggests a ridden method to strengthen your horse’s core muscles to improve gaits, engagement and alleviate Spinal Crowding Syndrome – otherwise known as Kissing Spine or Dorsal Spinous Process.
+Visconte Simon Cocozza suggests a ridden method to strengthen your horse’s core muscles to improve gaits, engagement and alleviate Spinal Crowding Syndrome – otherwise known as Kissing Spines or Dorsal Spinous Process.

 The pursuit of mental and physical harmony with our horses has to be the ultimate riding goal.
 That is where the magic happens.
 Our traditional training methods aim to build a horse’s muscles, reactions and fitness to power him when jumping over things, galloping fast or performing impressive dressage movements.
 There are, though, key muscles deep within our horses that can remain weak in even very fit horses making it impossible for them to work with core fluidity, leading to self-restraint and in some cases, pain.

 A clue to the origin of a disconnected ride is the symptoms we encounter when we are aboard.
 Over the years it has become obvious that whatever the build, breed, discipline or even history, the same groups of resistances are experienced by most horses and their riders, only intensity varies.
 Bad backs are often disguised as schooling issues until they become severe enough to easily identify.

 Core weakness shows itself initially with a heavy, one-sided contact amongst other all too familiar resistances, and can indicate the onset of ‘Spinal Crowding Syndrome’ (SCS), which is extremely common and overlooked.
 Unfortunately if not addressed it can ultimately lead to a ‘Kissing Spine’.
 ‘Core Correction’ is a ridden system of Yoga for horses.
 By precisely targeting, reversing then strengthening this inherent weakness under the guidance of the rider, the pair can together develop a permanent understanding of what improved self-carriage feels like and what to do about it.